 - You must reside in South Africa

-- You must have completed Matric OR must currently be in Matric
+- You must be currently in Matric or have completed Matric

-- You must be studying or intend on studying at a recognised public University, University of Technology or TVET College in South Africa (the bursary will NOT cover studies at private institutes are not covered)
+- You must be studying or intend on studying at a recognised public University, The University of Technology or TVET College in South Africa (the bursary will NOT cover studies at private institutions)